 The tricky thing to grasp is that some conservatives want to conserve back to a time that they feel they had more freedom (more liberal liberty) and that progressive social liberalism requires Big Government to implement.

 The best proof of this is looking at the voter map.
 See: a map of Historical Presidential Elections.
 In the story above specific changes are denoted by Party Systems, but even that classification fails to truly illustrate the complexity of all the changes.

-TIP: At this point you can probably get away with just watching the following two videos.
+TIP: At this point you can, with the images and summary above in mind, probably get away with just watching the following two videos.
 These VOX videos don’t say everything I want to say, and they aren’t fully centered, but they are notably fairly accurate and not overly bias.

 From white supremacy to Barack Obama: The history of the Democratic Party.
 I didn’t make these videos, but they work as an introduction to some of the basics.

 How the Republican Party went from Lincoln to Trump.